ixdPhysicalComputing/syllabus/Week-9/p5-arduino-comm.md

 ## Project: Serial Communication Application!

-Collaborating in groups, you will make one demonstration of communicating between Arduino and p5.js (or Processing).
+First solo project!
+You will make one creative demonstration of communicating between Arduino and p5.js (or Processing / TouchDesigner / Other serial-enabled software).
 You have two options:

-Option 1 - Arduino to p5.js, an application that uses 3 inputs to emulate mouse (mouseX, mouseY, clicking) behaviors.
+Option 1 - Arduino to p5.js, an application that uses 3 or more inputs to emulate mouse (mouseX, mouseY, clicking) behaviors.

-Option 2 - p5.js to Arduino, using mouseX, mouseY or anything else to control something (light, buzzer, motor?).
+Option 2 - p5.js to Arduino, using mouseX, mouseY or anything else to control something physical (light, buzzer, motor?).
 Reference to the Optional [lab](p5-serial-out.html) this week for an example.

 It can - and should! - be simple, but your piece should demonstrate a good (or funny) reason for existing, e.g. it does something with its physicality that could not be done well with just the screen, or vice versa.